dgmartin/Dragomock/README.md

 ## Release Notes

+#### 0.7.00
+ - Fixed memory leak due to not properly closing a file writer

 #### 0.6.0
  - Added Translation Util project for testing and running Dragomock
  - Added the ability to rely on default values for many of the properties when declaring your DragoMock settings in build.gradle